 TEACHING & OUTREACH

 Courses I teach GEOS2291 Earth's Interconnections (where I teach surface and groundwater geochemistry, water quality and groundwater recharge).
-GEOS1211 Earth & Environmental Science (where I co-ordinate the course which helps you survive Planet Earth).
+GEOS1211 Earth & Environmental Science (course coordinator).
 I am also a regular teacher at advanced level short-courses at international conferences, workshops and summer schools.

 I emigrated to Australia in late 2009 to become an investigator in the Australian Research Council and National Water Commission co-funded National Centre for Groundwater Research and Training (NCGRT; 2009-2014), and Associate Director of the Connected Waters Initiative Research Centre at UNSW Sydney.

 Within the NCGRT, I was invited to take on the leadership role of Research Program Leader for the research theme ‘Innovative Characterisation of Aquifers and Aquitards’ from 2011 to 2014.
 This research theme was the only one led from NSW, attracting $7.2M of funding to the State, attracting researchers from interstate and overseas, and supporting partners NSW DPI.
 The research funding was primarily for research training (postdoc and PhD stipends) and was brought in on-time and on-budget.
 Within the NCGRT, I had overall responsibility to build a team of over twenty early career researchers from two universities (UNSW and QUT) and two partners (NSW DPI and Geoscience Australia).
 During my watch, all key performance indicators of the NCGRT were met, all PhD and postdoc staff appointed, mentored, and have entered employment in both academia and industry within the State, as well as nationally and internationally.